Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

   run to 158 / 120,000 games, elapsed 771.611 sec, and peaked at 111064.254
   MiB RSS.
 Lowering `processes_per_player` did not materially reduce peak RSS, so the next optimization target is the per-process blended engine footprint.
+- Full schedule chunk 003 kept 32 worker threads and `--processes-per-player 8`, but added `--no-blend-cache` to disable the per-process Egaroucid hint cache in blended engines.
+It advanced the run to 232 / 120,000 games, elapsed 719.563 sec, and peaked at 117426.348 MiB RSS.
+  The cache switch did not reduce memory, so the dominant cost is likely the number of simultaneously resident GTP/blended engine processes.

 The full requested schedule is 120,000 games.
 The short full-player benchmark suggests a multi-day run even with 32 parallel matches, and `hint 100` required raising the strength-runner timeout from 60 sec to 300 sec.
 The first full schedule chunk also showed that `parallel_matches=32` with `processes_per_player=32` is very memory-heavy on this machine.
-Chunk 002 showed that lowering only `processes_per_player` is not enough, so continuing long runs efficiently likely requires reducing the blended GTP engine process footprint while preserving 32 worker threads.
+Chunk 002 showed that lowering only `processes_per_player` is not enough, and chunk 003 showed that disabling the blended-engine hint cache is not enough either.
+A practical long run likely needs fewer simultaneously resident engine processes or a shared-service style blended engine while preserving the requested 32 worker threads.

 ## 日本語